archiecobbs/hibernate-jpa-schemagen/README.md

 ### Configuring the Plugin

-The versions of this plugin match the versions of Hibernate itself, so you can use the same version property.
+Each version of this plugin has a version number that matches the version of Hibernate against which it was compiled, so you should use the same version (or something similar) as with Hibernate itself.

 Example configuration:
 ```xml